IshrakAdit/messaging-protocols/submodule_logs.md

 # Submodule Logs

 This log documents all changes made to submodules in the repository.

-It is also used for triggering GitHub Actions workflows when submodule updates are made.
+This also triggers workflows on submodule updates.
+Submodule changes are automatically pulled and committed when the changes in this log are pushed.

 ---